joshduran/brukeropus/README.md

     plt.show()  # Display plot
 ```
 ### Known Limitations
-- While all metadata can be be extracted as key: val pairs, the keys are stored as three characters (e.g. BMS, SRT, SRC)
-and are not particularly descriptive.
-This package has human readable labels for over 100 of these metadata keys, but
-it is not complete.

-    - OPUS software should be using a local file (perhaps PARMTEXT.bin) to convert these keys to human readable lables.
-    it would be ideal to extract these labels directly from this file rather than manually adding them by hand as is
-    currently done.

 - I have only tested this on ~5000 files generated in my lab (all very similiar) as well as a handful of files I've
 found online (most of which had some error when being read by other tools).
 This package is capable of reading all of
 those files, but thorough testing on a wide variety of files is incomplete.